databrary/presentations/crd/crd_curation.md

 Allowing users the ability to switch the view of the spreadsheet based on a category of interest gives them the power to easily gain new insights into their data at the click of a button (Figure 2).
 As such, active curation allows researchers to add their data to a repository as they work with it, and in addition, provides them with ways to understand their data better as they collect it.

 [FIGURE 2 HERE - task_view_vol_98.png.
 CAPTION: Spreadsheet metadata interface displaying the task view (Fabricius, 2014).
-Users can quickly switch between views to see a summary of how many sessions contain a certain record.]
+Users can quickly switch between views to see a summary of how many and which sessions contain a certain record.]

-Most developmental researchers use desktop video coding software to annotate videos for specific behaviors, events, or themes of interest.
+Most developmental researchers use desktop video coding software to annotate videos for analysis.
 Thus, we implemented a timeline view for managing the videos and metadata within sessions that is similar to the desktop software (Figure 3).
 On the timeline, researchers can stream video files and visualize how files, session metadata, and other files relate to each other temporally and thematically.
 Researchers can also use this interface to annotate entire video files, or to annotate specific segments of video files with keywords and tags.